 Changes in chemical tags on sperm DNA as men age could also play a role.
-This hypothesis is consistent with epidemiological studies showing that the age of a grandparent at the time of a parent’s birth can affect a grandchild’s autism risk, and age alters chemical tags on sperm in mice.
+This hypothesis is consistent with epidemiological studies showing that the age of a grandparent at the time of a parent’s birth can affect a grandchild’s odds of having autism, and age alters chemical tags on sperm in mice.
 But this idea is controversial: There is no direct evidence that these tags are transmitted across generations in people.

-Studies have noted additional factors, including an elevated risk of autoimmune disease in older parents.
+Studies have noted additional factors, including elevated odds of autoimmune conditions in older parents.
 And because they are likely to be relatively wealthy compared with younger parents, older parents may be more likely to seek an evaluation for their child.

 Does the trend toward having children later in life explain the increase in autism prevalence?